DanielSohrabi/Quizeo/README.md

 - Rate limiting causes quiz to show nothing after pressing start quiz
 - Text wrapping for longer answer breaks answer buttons
 - Styling is not suited for different screen sizes as of now
+- Instances of list children missing the key prop